I don’t know why but curry has always scared me. Where do I buy it? How do I use it? What does it taste like? Is it going to spice my face off?

 With all of these considerations, curries can be made more spicy or mild, depending on the curry base and how much heat is added in the form of chilies and peppers.

 Now that we have a basic understanding of what curry is, how do we use it?

 Curries are most heavily employed in Thai and Indian cooking, and this soup is a fusion of the two, relying on yellow curry powder (Indian influence) and coconut milk (Thai influence.
-I prefer spicy dishes, so I added some chipotle powder to this soup.
-But I think cayenne would work well here, too (used in moderation).
-I didn’t have access to red chili at the time or I likely would’ve tried adding it to the mix.
-Next time.
-There will certainly be a next time.
+I prefer spicy dishes, so I added some cayenne pepper to this soup.

 Let’s talk soup.

 Comes together in about 35-40 minutes, and requires just 1 pot ( + 1 bowl and baking sheet is making chickpeas).

 Is naturally sweet from the sweet potatoes and coconut milk.

 And surprisingly filling, thanks to the addition of crunchy, spicy baked chickpeas.

 The flavor also comes in waves, first savory, then sweet, then “whoa, this is spicy.”
 If you prefer it less spicy, simply add less cayenne, or omit it entirely.
 I just felt that it needed some heat to balance out the sweet potato and coconut milk.